How to Select a Financial Advisor

 Are you hesitating because you’ve heard scary stories about financial planners?
 Believe me…we’ve heard them too.
 Take the story of a client who recently came to us.
 They shared the story of a visit they made to a different advisor.
 This advisor used high pressure sales tactics of fear and stress, and the client literally left the office and cried all the way home in the car.

-We get it.
-How can you find just the right advisor to put your interests first?
+How can you select a financial advisor to put your interests first?

 You will want to answer these questions to start: